Awards & Scholarships

 Sarah Stevens Memorial Scholarship:

 The Chamber Workforce Development Committee awards a scholarship to a female high school senior graduating from Rapid City Stevens High School, with a Cum Laude grade point average and planning to study in a medical or counseling field.
-For more information on the Sarah Stevens Memorial Scholarship, contact Debbie Leber.
-You may also download the scholarship application here.
+To apply for the Sarah Stevens Memorial Scholarship click here.
+Search for the Sarah Stevens Memorial Scholarship.
+Deadline is March 31, 2019 Extended until April 15!
+You may also be eligible for other scholarships available through BHACF.

 Chamber Events+ View All